 Bolman and Deal (2008) stated that leaders should look at and approach organizational issues from four perspectives, which they called ‘frames’.
 A ‘frame’ is a mental model-a set of ideas and assumptions-that you carry in your head to help you understand and negotiate a particular context.
 We will be providing an assessment tool that will assist you in determining the ‘frames’ that influence your unique leadership style.

 It may be your first semester at PLU, but it’s never too early to talk about your academic plan for future semesters!
 Join us during this week to discuss degree requirements, major/minor exploration, and how to read your CAPP report so you can track your degree progress.
 Mapping an academic degree is like putting together a puzzle and we are here to help each step of the way!

 Are you considering a study away experience?
 This year is definitely different given the global pandemic especially when it relates to international travel.
-During this week, we are partnering with the Wang Center for Global Education to offer some insider knowledge of study away.
+During this week, we are partnering with the Wang Center for Global and Community Engaged Education to offer some insider knowledge of study away.
 This is a great opportunity to meet Wang Center staff, explore pathways, and how study away can line up with your

 DJS Part 1 – Identities and Bias